Besotted with Belize: Reasons to visit the Central American gem

-(CNN) — Despite its impressive Mayan ruins and inviting climate, bite-sized Belize has long been overshadowed by Mexico and Costa Rica for sun seekers looking for an affordable winter escape.

-Recently, however, an influx of new hotels and airlines adding non-stop flights to Belize seem to be a clear signal that the country's status as an under-the-radar retreat won't last much longer.
-Now's the time to check out what this tropical haven has to offer before the buzz on Belize gets even bigger.
+(CNN) — Despite its impressive Mayan ruins and inviting climate, bite-sized Belize has long been overshadowed by Mexico and Costa Rica for sun seekers looking for an affordable winter destination.
+Recently, however, an influx of new hotels and airlines adding nonstop flights to Belize seem to be a clear signal that the country's status as an under-the-radar retreat won't last much longer.
+Now's the time to check out what this tropical haven has to offer before the travel buzz on Belize gets even bigger.

 Whether you're an amateur archaeologist, an animal lover, an adrenaline junkie or a sand-and-surf devotee, here are some of the top things to do in Belize.